-Fire is an integral and necessary part of the natural environment and plays a role in shaping the landscape, yet the management of most open space areas historically relied on fire suppression which has resulted in open spaces with varying fuel loads.
+Fire is an integral and necessary part of the natural environment and plays a role in shaping the landscape.
 Catastrophic wildfire events can denude hillsides which create opportunities for invasive plants and increase the potential for subsequent rains to result in debris flows that erode the landscape and can clog stream channels, damage structures, and injure inhabitants in the canyons and lower foothill areas.
-In recent years, more enlightened open space management practices have attempted to incorporate fire as a natural force for renewal while minimizing risks to lives and property.